I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ne-d3d10umddi-d3d10-ddi-blend.md

 ## -remarks
 <p>A <i>blend mode</i> is an algorithm that is used to determine how a texture is blended with the colors of the surface that the texture is applied to.
 A <i>blend factor</i> is a description of how each color component is blended in texture blending.</p>

-<p>A <i>blend mode</i> is an algorithm that is used to determine how a texture is blended with the colors of the surface that the texture is applied to.
-A <i>blend factor</i> is a description of how each color component is blended in texture blending.</p>

-<p>A <i>blend mode</i> is an algorithm that is used to determine how a texture is blended with the colors of the surface that the texture is applied to.
-A <i>blend factor</i> is a description of how each color component is blended in texture blending.</p>

 ## -requirements
 <table>
 <tr>